Dysfunctional Systems: Soundtrack

 The soundtrack to Episode 1, written and performed by Kristian "CombatPlayer" Jensen, was released on 4 April 2013.
 It is distributed with Episode 1 and can also be played in the jukebox within the game.

 Reception

 Dysfunctional Systems - Episode 1 received positive reviews from critics, with the primary issue raised being its brief length.

 Nadia Oxford of Gamezebo scored the game 4/5 stars, commending the art, music and story, but criticizing the slow pace and lack of player interaction overall.

-Andrew Barker of RPGFan scored the game 80/100, saying that while the art was good and the setting and characters showed promise, the game is "held back" by its short length and he recommended players to hold off on purchasing it until the entire game was released.
+Andrew Barker of RPGFan scored the first episode 80/100, saying that while the art was good and the setting and characters showed promise, the game is "held back" by its short length and he recommended players to hold off on purchasing it until the entire game was released.

-Kristina Pino of Japanator said that while she liked the artwork, the story "[took] a while to really get moving", and she did not feel a large amount of interest in seeing what happened next, also calling it too short.
+Kristina Pino of Japanator said that while she liked the artwork, the story "[took] a while to really get moving", and she did not feel a large amount of interest in seeing what happened after the first episode, also calling it too short.